-Simulator functions can also be written in a persistent fashion.
+Although comparatively uncommon, simulator functions can also be written in a persistent fashion.
 See the here for a general API overview of writing persistent generators, since the interface is largely identical.
 The only differences are to pass EVAL_SIM_TAG when instantiating a PersistentSupport class instance and to return FINISHED_PERSISTENT_SIM_TAG when the simulator function returns.